Rum and cocoa: gastronomic treasures of the Dominican Republic

 Dominican cocoa: agricultural pride and authentic flavor

 The history of this product is full of traditions, ancestral knowledge, and curiosities that have shaped its evolution.
-To learn more about its origin and cultural significance, you can explore
+To learn more about its origin and cultural relevance, you can explore stories and curiosities of cocoa in the Dominican Republic — content that highlights the historical and gastronomic value of this emblematic ingredient.

 Characteristics of Dominican cocoa: